Ielmarzouqy/E-CommerceWebsite/README.md

  The application includes three user roles:
 ## Admin features
- - Create and manage vendore manager information
- - View user information
   create and update delete categories
  - create subcategories
- - add product
+ - create and update delete products
  - View statistic of product
- -
+ - View user information

- ## Vendor manager features
- - create and update delete categories
- - create subcategories
- - add product
  - use of a bank transfer API as paypal payoner
- - View statistic of product
- - View user information
+ - view order by customer

 ## client features
 - Create account
 - view all product
 - Buy a product
 - add product to shopping cart
+- make payment